HumanSignal/label-studio/docs/source/guide/labeling.md

     </Labels>
 </View>
 ```
 This example makes rectangles, ellipses, polygons, keypoints, and brush masks available to the annotator, along with image classification choices of yes and no, and region labels of building and vehicle.

+### Faster image labeling
+You can add a rectangle or an ellipse to your image with just two clicks, or double click to create a polygon, rectangle, or ellipse.

+If you accidentally select a point on an image while creating a polygon, just double click to remove the erroneous point and continue creating the region.
+There must be at least three points on the polygon to be able to remove a point.

 ### Create regions without labels
 When you're annotating images, you can create regions without applying labels.